perslab/CELLECT/README.md

 ### Update log

 **August 1st 2019: v0.1**.
 Beta version.
 Currently CELLECT only support S-LDSC software for genetic identification of etiologic cell-types.
 We expect to release a pipeline for MAGMA, RolyPoly and DEPICT in the near future.
+**August 12th 2019: v0.1.1**.
+CELLECT now takes a matrix as input and CELLECT-LDSC does not require an all_genes background as this is generated from the matrix.

 ## How does it work?